 Even though home automation and Internet of Things technology have been around for a while, many solutions are infant or in test regime, and there’s always a huge room for improvement.

 One of the most discussed challenges of smart home and home automation is the problem of cross-compatibility – the ability of smart machines to communicate and work with each other and safely share data.
-This is the major obstacle for successful home automation.
+This is the major obstacle to successful home automation.

 You see, if you don’t get smart things to talk to each other, for example, because of the difference in connectivity protocols or platform lock-in, you won’t be able to configure the desired set of dependencies and actions.

 For example, if you want your coffee machine to start warming up once your smart blinders open when you wake up, you need to make the blinders send a signal to the coffee machine.
 The problem of cross-compatibility is the lack of common language between the blinders and the machine in this case.

 Home automation hardware producers solve this problem differently.
 Some companies partner with each other to enable interoperability between their products.
 For example, previously mentioned Ring’s Door View Cam doorbell can be connected to several smart locks from different producers.

 Others create the whole line of products, for example, for security or electricity monitoring and control, and allow homeowners to create a sort of a hub.